MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolder.md

 ## SYNOPSIS
 Use this API to create a new mail folder in the root folder of the user's mailbox.
-If you intend a new folder to be hidden, you must set the **isHidden** property to \`true\` on creation.
+If you intend a new folder to be hidden, you must set the **isHidden** property to `true` on creation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolder](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolder?view=graph-powershell-beta)

 ## SYNTAX